Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 ## Build Reports
 A BuildReport contains information about a specific build, and helps you profile the time spent building your project and the builds disk size footprint.
 This information may help you improving your build times and build sizes.

-After each build the [BuildReport](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html) is saved for later inspection.
-Project Auditor allows you to view the last BuildReport in two different ways:
+After each build the [BuildReport](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html) is saved for later inspection, however, this is not normally accessible or exposed to the user.
+Project Auditor allows you to view BuildReports in two different ways:
 * By analyzing the project, the last BuildReport will be automatically included in the report.
 * By selecting a BuildReport asset, Build Steps and Size information will be shown in the inspector window.